-The purpose of the core curriculum, along with course work in the major, electives, and co-curricular learning experiences, is to provide a general education experience for students to enable them to
+The purpose of the core curriculum, along with coursework in the major, electives, and co-curricular learning experiences, is to provide a general education experience for students.

 Upon completing the core curriculum, along with certain courses within the program/major and co-curricular learning experiences, University of Mississippi baccalaureate-seeking students should demonstrate the following general education competencies: